Updated November 27, 2023

 Tip No. 2: Keep Rules Consistent Across Both Households

 Children need structure and routine, so they know that no matter where they are, the same rules apply.
-You and your ex need to come to a consensus on matters such as bedtime, chore schedules, and homework, so the boundaries and behavioral guidelines are the same in both households.
+You and your ex need to come to a consensus on matters such as bedtime, chore schedules, and homework, so that the boundaries and behavioral guidelines are the same in both households.
 Research has demonstrated that children who are raised by a unified parenting approach have greater well-being.

-Tip No. 3: Avoid Speaking Negatively About Each Other
+Tip No. 3: Avoid Speaking Negatively About Each Other to Improve Co-Parenting

 There will be times when you feel like venting about your ex’s infidelity, irresponsibility, and other personal flaws, but confine those discussions to your best friend or therapist.
 Speaking disrespectfully about the other parent in front of the children can damage their relationship with him or her and create feelings of insecurity.